JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 ## Action Groups with Variable Actions Sets
-If a set of actions belonging to a custom group will vary depending on the context, the group must extend [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).
+If a set of actions belonging to a custom group varies depending on the context, the group must extend [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).
 The set of actions in the `ActionGroup` is dynamically defined.

 ### Creating Variable Action Group